-Contract to Charter a Public School Academy
+Contract to Charter A School Of Excellence

-Pursuant to Part 6a of the Revised School Code ("Code"), being Sections 380.501 to 380.507 of the Michigan Compiled Laws, the Grand Valley State University Board of Trustees ("University Board") issues a contract to Excel Charter Academy (the "Academy"), to be effective July 1, 2019, confirming the Academy's status as a public school academy in this State.
+Pursuant to Part 6e of the Revised School Code ("Code"), being Sections 380.551 to 380.561 of the Michigan Compiled Laws, the Grand Valley State University Board of Trustees ("University Board") authorizes Metro Charter Academy (the "Academy") to operate a School of Excellence, as defined below.
 The Parties agree that the issuance of this Contract is subject to the following Terms and Conditions:

-- Section 1.1.
+Section 1.1.
 Certain Definitions.
-For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever capitalized, shall have the meaning set forth in this section: - a) Academy means the Michigan non-profit corporation authorized by this Contract. - b) Academy Board means the Board of Directors of the Academy authorized by this Contract.
-Academy Board member or Academy Director means an individual who is a member of the Academy Board, whether in the past, present or future. - c) Applicable Law means all state and federal law applicable to public school academies. - d) Applicant means the person or entity that submitted the public school academy application to the University for the establishment of the Academy. - e) Application means the public school academy application and supporting documentation submitted to the University for the establishment of the Academy. - f) Authorization Resolution means the resolution adopted by the Grand Valley State University Board of Trustees approving the issuance of a Contract. - g) Charter School means public school academy. - h) Code means the Revised School Code, Act No. 451 of the Public Acts of 1976, as amended, being Sections 380.1 to 380.1852 of the Michigan Compiled Laws. - i) Community District means a community school district created under part 5B of the Code, MCL 380.381 et seq.
+For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever capitalized, shall have the meaning set forth in this section:

+- a) Academy means the Michigan non-profit corporation authorized by this Contract. - b) Academy Board means the Board of Directors of the Academy authorized by this Contract.
+Academy Board member or Academy Director means an individual who is a member of the Academy Board, whether in the past, present or future. - c) Applicable Law means all state and federal law applicable to School of Excellence. - d) Applicant means the person or entity that submitted the School of Excellence application to the University for the establishment of the Academy. - e) Application means the School of Excellence application and other documentation submitted to the University for the establishment of a School of Excellence. - f) Authorizing Resolution means the resolution(s) adopted by the University Board that, among other things, approves the issuing of a Contract to the Academy to operate a School of Excellence. - g) Charter School means public school academy. - h) Code means the Revised School Code, Act No. 451 of the Public Acts of 1976, as amended, being Sections 380.1 to 380.1852 of the Michigan Compiled Laws. - i) Community District means a community school district created under part 5B of the Code, MCL 380.381 et seq.